Goals and Objectives:

 Alternatively, suppose that the economy begins with a price level of P1.
 In this case, businesses do not want to produce much real output given the low price level that just covers their low unit costs.
 On the other hand, aggregate spending is rather high, leading to a high equilibrium GDP in the Keynesian Cross model.
 Aggregate output will begin to rise as inventories are depleted as a result of the high aggregate spending.
 As output begins to rise, the effects of diminishing returns to labor and the employment of less efficient resources causes unit costs to creep upwards.
 Businesses will raise prices to keep up with rising unit costs.
 As prices rise, three effects on the aggregate demand side begin to take effect.
 As P rises, households experience a reduction in their real wealth, which leads to lower consumer spending.
 As P rises, foreigners substitute away from the nation’s exports and domestic buyers substitute towards imports.
 Both effects reduce net export spending.
 Finally, as P rises, people wish to hold more money for transactions purposes and so they lend less.
 The result is a rise in the rate of interest, which discourages investment spending.
 All three effects cause a movement up along the AD curve.
 Eventually, the economy will arrive at the macroeconomic equilibrium outcome.

 The AD/AS model can be easily applied to specific periods in U.S. macroeconomic history to obtain a sense of how and why the price level and level of real GDP changed.
 For example, prior to World War II, the U.S. economy frequently experienced periods of deflation during recessions.
+In fact, the periods of inflation and the periods of deflation so nearly offset each other from 1900 to 1960 that the average annual inflation rate was about 1% during the entire period.
 The recessions that have occurred since World War II have generally not been characterized by deflation.
 The AD/AS model can help us to understand why deflation has become less common in the U.S. economy.
 Figure 13.38 shows a horizontal section of the AS curve, which implies that when AD declines during a recession, the price level does not fall.

 During these types of recessions, only real GDP declines.
 To understand why a horizontal aggregate supply curve might exist, we need to consider how conditions changed in the 1930s and 1940s.
 In particular, it became more difficult to reduce wages during a recession for a number of reasons, including the passage of a federal minimum wage law in 1938 and the growing power of industrial unions in major industries that negotiated high wage rates.
 With unit labor costs becoming more rigid, businesses could not reduce them during a recession and so they hesitated to cut prices.
-Other factors contributing to sticky prices might have been business concerns about menu costs (costs associated with price cuts) and efforts to avoid price wars with oligopolistic competitors.
+Other factors contributing to sticky prices might have been business concerns about menu costs (resource costs associated with price cuts), concerns about upsetting regular customers, and efforts to avoid price wars with oligopolistic competitors.
 The tendency for prices to be downwardly inflexible means that prices tend to increase, but once they rise, they tend not to fall again.

-Let’s consider what occurred in the U.S. during the 1960s.
-This decade was marked by rapid economic growth but also a rising price level.
-Factors that contributed to these changes were rising government spending related to America’s involvement in the Vietnam War and President Johnson’s poverty reduction programs.
-The rise in government spending led to a rightward shift of the AD curve as shown in Figure 13.39.
+Let’s consider what occurred in the U.S. during the 1960s and 1970s.
+These decades were marked by a rising price level.
+Factors that contributed to these changes were rising government spending related to America’s involvement in the Vietnam War, an expansion of the money supply, two oil price shocks, and a rise in expected inflation.
+As Figure 13.40(a) shows, the high government spending and monetary expansion led to what economists call demand-pull inflation.
+The oil price shocks and rise in expected inflation led to what economists call cost-push inflation as shown in Figure 13.40(b).

+The disinflation of the 1980s came at a price.
+The collapse of aggregate demand led to two consecutive recessions in the early 1980s.
+Eventually, however, the U.S. economy recovered and enjoyed a long economic expansion in the 1990s, fueled by the introduction of information technology and an increase in productivity growth.
 In the year 2000, it became clear that the good times had ended.
 A stock market bubble had been forming in the IT sector for years.
 Asset price bubbles form when asset prices rise significantly above levels that are consistent with the real underlying values of the assets.
-In the case of the IT sector, “irrational exuberance” had led to the bidding up of IT stocks far beyond what would be justified by the profitability of the associated companies.
+In the case of the IT sector, “irrational exuberance” had led to the bidding up of IT stocks far beyond what could be justified by the profitability of the associated companies.
 When investors finally discovered to what extent the stocks were overvalued, they dumped them, and the prices collapsed.
 This disruption in the stock market meant that a great deal of paper wealth was destroyed in a short time.
 The result was a collapse of investment and consumer spending.
 Aggregate demand thus fell and gave way to the recession of 2001, like what is depicted in Figure 13.38.

 The problem that this situation created was that so much money was being made by packaging and selling these specialized assets that less attention was being paid to the credit worthiness of the borrowers.
 When the loan originator (i.e., the bank that initially grants the loan) is not the same institution that will suffer if the borrower defaults on the loan, it is much less likely that the loan originator will take the proper care in evaluating the credit worthiness of the borrower.
 Furthermore, credit rating agencies, like Moody’s and Standard and Poor’s, which were supposed to signal to investors how much risk they were assuming by purchasing these securities encountered a conflict of interest.
 They collected more fees by rating more of these securities.
 Positive ratings were likely to encourage the growth of the market and keep the market for these securities active.
 As a result, these agencies tended to be far too optimistic in their valuations and tended to underestimate the degree of risk associated with these securities.